Handling conditional offers when you are selling for sale by owner might seem like a daunting task.

 Just be Careful

-Just ALWAYS include that clause when you sell privately you just read on the other page, OK?
+Just ALWAYS include that clause when you sell for sale by owner you just read on the other page, OK?

-If you secure the services of a residential real estate lawyer, when you sell privately and have him or her go over the contract with you, there should be no reason for concern.
+If you secure the services of a residential real estate lawyer, when you sell for sale by owner and have him or her go over the contract with you, there should be no reason for concern.